 The film supporting all of this is routine Disney.
 The animation is competent but little of it stands out in any memorable way – certainly, there are none of the awe-inspiring moments that there had been in other Disney films around the time such as the three-dimensional ballroom dance in Beauty and the Beast (1991) or the christening of Simba in The Lion King.
 Mel Gibson does a passable job as the voice of John Smith, although the way the character is drawn with a square-jawed solidity is forgettable.
 However, Irene Bedard’s Pocahontas is excellent.
 She is cast and drawn in noble poses – the obvious desire on the part of Disney to create a strong female character – and emerges with considerable strength.

 Disney made a superior direct-to-video sequel Pocahontas II: Journey to a New World (1998).
+Pocahontas also makes a cameo appearance as one of the Disney princesses in Ralph Breaks the Internet (2018).
 A much more impressive telling of the Pocahontas-John Smith story came in Terence Malick’s exquisite The New World (2005).